Iliapp/csgo-casses-simulator/README.md

 ## How to run
-- SOON will be all
+- SOON will be all..
+-
 -